Maria587166/media_buying_analysis/README.md

 # media_buying_analysis
-Comparing ad platform efficiency (ROAS/CPA) across Google, Meta, and TikTok using Excel and Tableu Overview
+Comparing ad platform efficiency (ROAS/CPA) across Google, Meta, and TikTok using Excel and Tableau Overview

 Comparison of advertising performance across Google, Meta, and TikTok to determine